grace-notes/website/contents/topics/religions.md

 ---
 title: "Religions of the World"
 pdf: "religions.pdf"
-description: "Religions of the World - [PDF] Brief descriptions of the major non-Christian religions of the world, including Hinduism, Islam, Buddhism, Jainism, Shinto, Zoroastrianism, Taoism, and Confucianism."
+description: "Religions of the World -  Brief descriptions of the major non-Christian religions of the world, including Hinduism, Islam, Buddhism, Jainism, Shinto, Zoroastrianism, Taoism, and Confucianism."
 template: lesson.jade
 ---